How Neighborhood Contractors works

 6) Clean handoff

-After acceptance and contact exchange, you work directly together — calls, site visits, estimates, scheduling, and the project itself happen between you and the contractor.
+Calls, site visits, estimates, scheduling, pricing, scope changes, and the project itself happen directly between the homeowner and contractor.

 Two ways homeowners use the platform